eslint/rfcs/designs/2021-schema-object-rules/README.md

 We'll then add tests in `eslint/tests/lib/shared/config-validator.js` and `@eslint/eslintrc/tests/lib/cascading-config-array-factory.js` that this error is correctly thrown.

+#### Opt-out

+In (hopefully) rare situations (e.g. bare-bones internal/private rules), we will allow users to opt-out from specifying a schema using `schema: false`.
+This clearly indicates that the user has chosen to forgo a schema.
+And a lint rule called `eslint-plugin/no-schema-opt-out` or `eslint-plugin/no-schema-false` could be created to discourage overuse/abuse of this opt-out.

+We believe this explicit opt-out is preferred over users resorting to hacky workarounds such as providing no-opt/fake/minimal/incomplete schemas like `schema: {}` or `schema: { type: "array" }`.
+No-opt schemas like these could confuse automated analysis or tooling built around schemas.
+And at some point, we could separately try to disallow such no-opt schemas.

 ### Detailed design for requiring object-style rules

 Code changes: